 Duane used this guitar while working as a session guitarist at Quinvy Recording Studio, Sheffield, FAME Recording Studios, Muscle Shoals, Fred Be(a)vis Recording Studio, later renamed Muscle Shoals Sound Studio, Sheffield and Atlantic Recording Studios in Manhattan – collaborating with artists such as Wilson Pickett, King Curtis, and Aretha Franklin.Embed from Getty Images

 The guitar was most likely a direct successor/replacement of the Fender Telecaster that Duane played in Allman Joys and Hour Glass.
 First photos of Duane with this Stratocaster date back to around April of 1968, when Hour Glass was doing their short mid-west “Power of Love” tour, which is also around the same time when he stopped using his Fender Telecaster with a Stratocaster neck fitted on it.

-We, unfortunately, couldn’t find out what happened to the guitar after Duane stopped using it.
+Unfortunately, it’s unknown what happened to the guitar after Duane stopped using it.
 It is possible that he swapped it for another instrument, as he was starting to gravitate more towards Gibsons at that time.
-If you happen to know anything please be sure to contact us using a form located at the bottom of this list.
+If you happen to know anything please be sure to leave a comment.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

 If you notice a piece of gear missing, and you wanna add it yourself, you can do so on this page Add Gear to GroundGuitar.

 In case you want to talk to me directly and privately, please use the Contact Form and I will get back to you as soon as possible.
 (Dan)